Grace-Solutions/PSProxmox/Documentation/cmdlets/Get-ProxmoxNode.md

 ## Description

-The `Get-ProxmoxVM` cmdlet retrieves virtual machines from Proxmox VE.
-You can retrieve all VMs, VMs on a specific node, or a specific VM by ID.
+The `Get-ProxmoxNode` cmdlet retrieves nodes from a Proxmox VE cluster.
+You can retrieve all nodes or a specific node by name.

 ## Parameters